danja/docker-hyperdata/README.md

 Click 'Select Files' and navigate to your copy of bootstrap.ttl

 Now opening http://fuseki.local/foowiki should give you a running Wiki with some docs pre-loaded.

+#### Startup Scripts (systemd)

+To automatically start the corresponding docker services on boot, the files:

+* docker-hyperdata/utils/docker-fuseki.service
+* docker-hyperdata/utils/docker-hyperdata.service

+should be copied to /etc/systemd/system/ then enabled by executing:

+sudo systemctl enable docker-fuseki sudo systemctl enable docker-hyperdata

 ### Schema Editor